 Denton Federal White Collar Crime Attorney

-If you or your loved one think that you might be under investigation or you were already arrested for an alleged federal white collar crime in the Denton area, talk to a lawyer before you talk to police.
+If you or your loved one think that you might be under investigation or you were already arrested for an alleged federal white-collar crime in the Denton area, talk to a lawyer before you talk to the police.
 Contact the Law Offices of Richard C. McConathy right away.

 Federal White Collar Charges in Denton County

-- Bank Fraud, 18 U.S. Code § 1344 — An individual commits bank fraud if they knowingly executing or attempting to execute a scheme or artifice to defraud a financial institution or to obtain any of the moneys, funds, credits, assets, securities, or other property owned by, or under the custody or control of, a financial institution, by means of false or fraudulent pretenses, representations, or promises.
+- Bank Fraud, 18 U.S. Code § 1344 — An individual commits bank fraud if they knowingly execute or attempt to execute a scheme or artifice to defraud a financial institution or to obtain any of the money, funds, credits, assets, securities, or other property owned by, or under the custody or control of, a financial institution, by means of false or fraudulent pretenses, representations, or promises.

 - Laundering of Monetary Instruments (Money Laundering), 18 U.S. Code § 1956 — Money laundering involves a person, knowing that the property involved in a financial transaction represents the proceeds of some form of unlawful activity, conduct or attempt to conduct such a financial transaction which in fact involves the proceeds of specified unlawful activity with the intent to promote the carrying on of specified unlawful activity or with intent to engage in conduct constituting a violation of section 7201 or 7206 of the Internal Revenue Code of 1986, or knowing that the transaction is designed in whole or in part to conceal or disguise the nature, the location, the source, the ownership, or the control of the proceeds of specified unlawful activity or to avoid a transaction reporting requirement under State or Federal law.
 Money laundering also involves a person transporting, transmitting, or transferring, or attempting to transport, transmit, or transfer a monetary instrument or funds from a place in the United States to or through a place outside the United States or to a place in the United States from or through a place outside the United States with the intent to promote the carrying on of specified unlawful activity or knowing that the monetary instrument or funds involved in the transportation, transmission, or transfer represent the proceeds of some form of unlawful activity and knowing that such transportation, transmission, or transfer is designed in whole or in part to conceal or disguise the nature, the location, the source, the ownership, or the control of the proceeds of specified unlawful activity or to avoid a transaction reporting requirement under State or Federal law.
 The law also criminalizes a person, with the intent to promote the carrying on of specified unlawful activity, to conceal or disguise the nature, location, source, ownership, or control of property believed to be the proceeds of specified unlawful activity, or to avoid a transaction reporting requirement under State or Federal law, conducting or attempting to conduct a financial transaction involving property represented to be the proceeds of specified unlawful activity, or property used to conduct or facilitate specified unlawful activity.